drivetribe/react-intersection/README.md

 ##### `viewport?: boolean = false`

-If `true`, sets the browser viewport
+If `true`, sets the browser viewport as the `IntersectionObserver.root` property.
+If `false`, uses the first DOM child.

 ##### `margin?: string = '0px 0px 0px 0px'`